ZeNico13/Project-Gorgeous-MC/tutos/Complete Client Setup Guide ENG.md

 > ⚠️ **WARNING:** The modpack takes between **15 and 30 minutes to start**, depending on the power of your hardware configuration. **Avoid any interaction with the game window** during this time to avoid any problems.
 If your window is in "Not responding" mode, **don't touch anything and wait a bit**.
 It should return to normal shortly after.

+> ℹ️ **Note:** The longest game loading stage is **step 6/7** "Finishing up" with Had Enough Items and JEI Hider.
+Don't be surprised because it can take between **5 and 10 minutes to complete**!

+> ℹ️ **Note :** It is recommended to launch the modpack once so that it generates the necessary files, change the settings to your liking, then close it and restart it before starting to play.

 > ℹ️ **Note:** For now, the modpack has not been tested on Linux and MacOS.
 It is recommended to play on Windows.

-> ℹ️ **Note :** It is recommended to launch the modpack once so that it generates the necessary files, change the settings to your liking, then close it and restart it before starting to play.

 ## Modpack Environment Installation and Configuration Procedure